Delta-student-Afg/Delta-Demo/README.md

 # Delta-Demo
-This is Demo for first Demo class
+This is Demo for first Demo class.